Credit: Sean Mills

 You probably wouldn’t expect the United States’ oldest ranch to be in beachfront Montauk, but that’s exactly where you’ll find Deep Hollow Ranch, established in 1658.
 That’s not a typo: the cattle ranch is older than the USA by more than a century!
 Its location means that you can hop on a horse and ride on the white sand beaches, whether you’re an expert or a beginner.

-An island without cars AND one of the country’s first LGBT communities!
+An island without cars AND one of the country’s first LGBTQ communities!

 Lighthouses for days!

 Montauk Point Lighthouse is well-known for being the first lighthouse in the state, completed in 1796, with George Washington himself authorizing construction.
 But did you know that Horton Point Lighthouse in Southhold was also commissioned by the nation’s first president (though it was not completed until 1857)?
 Fire Island’s lighthouse is a pretty popular climb, but don’t miss out on the easy, scenic, six miles of hiking trails surrounding the historic structure.
 Our pick for most adorable lighthouse, if a lighthouse can be called adorable, is “Bug Light” in Greenport, which you visit via boat with Peconic Cruiseline.
 Another lighthouse you can tour by hopping on a boat is Huntington Harbor Lighthouse in Halesite.
 Lighthouse climbs and tours are seasonal, check the website for each particular lighthouse.